 The handle on this model telescopes, but only to 59 inches, which is much shorter than some others.

 Washable dust mop head.
-Can be used on a variety of floors including polished concrete and tile.
+Can be used on a variety of floors, including polished concrete and tile.
 Nice quality.
 Arrives quickly.
 Good maneuverability.
-This is a large 36-inch size, but this mop also comes in smaller widths.
-Handle telescopes to 72-inches long.
+This is a large 36-inch size, but it also comes in smaller widths.
+Handle telescopes to 72 inches long.
 Nylon head.

-Unlike the microfiber mops, this one is designed to be used with some kind of chemical cleaner.
+Unlike microfiber mops, this one is designed to be used with a chemical cleaner.

 Pad can be cleaned in your washing machine.
-The handle on this mop telescopes to length.
+The handle on this mop telescopes for extra length.
 Extra mop heads available for purchase.
-Nice size mop head.
+Nice size.
 Makes dusting walls easy.
 Effective on hardwood floors.